bindingofdata/ReverseIt/README.md

 # ReverseIt
-My solution to the Message From Caesar project from The C# Player's Guide 3rd Ed. http://starboundsoftware.com/books/c-sharp/try-it-out/reverse-it
+My solution to the Reverse It project from The C# Player's Guide 3rd Ed. http://starboundsoftware.com/books/c-sharp/try-it-out/reverse-it